Amazon EKS Upgrade Journey From 1.21 to 1.22

 kubectl convert

-For example, to convert an older Ingress definition to networking.k8s.io/v1
+For example, to convert an older Ingress definition to networking.k8s.io/v1, you can run:

 kubectl convert -f ./legacy-ingress.yaml --output-version networking.k8s.io/v1